ahadb/nextjs-blog/posts/what-is-an-mpa.md

 If you’ve read any of Ray Dalio, you’ll realize that much of everything in life has a cycles, human beings, the economy and the same rule applies to software and tech.
 It feels like we’re moving forwards and then backwards, re-inventing the wheel while architecting new solutions that cause more problems that we weren’t aware of at the time.

-One thing is for certain, and if you’ve overlooked it, you shouldn’t.
-Browsers by themselves can do a lot of things out of the box.